 If you’ve seen the 2007 blockbuster movie “Bucket List“, you’ll likely remember Jack Nicholson referencing civet coffee.
 The best kopi luwak coffee or better known as civet coffee is easily one of the most expensive coffee in the world.
 It’s famed for its rich earthen nutty flavor and incomparable smoothness.
 But even though Kopi Luwak is considered the crème de la crème of coffee, not all Kopi Luwak coffee is created equal and it’s important to know what to look for before paying the premium on this exotic coffee.
-Check out our guide below for tips on buying the truest and best Kopi Luwak coffee.
+Check out our guide below for tips on buying the truest and best civet coffee.

 Please note this article isn’t about debating the merits of this coveted and at times controversial coffee.
 Some believe it’s the best, smoothest, and most uniquely-flavored coffee to have ever graced the planet while others believe it’s over priced and harmful to actual civets.
-Regardless of how you feel about Kopi Luwak, if you’re in the market to buy some then consider the following tips.
+Regardless of how you feel about civet coffee, if you’re in the market to buy some then consider the following tips.

-Kopi Luwak Coffee (aka: civet coffee) isn’t a coffee type or even a bean type.
+Kopi Luwak Coffee or Civet Coffee actually isn’t a coffee type or even a bean type.
 It actually refers to the manner in which the coffee beans are processed and harvested.
 This coffee is also known by arguably less appealing names such as weasel coffee and cat poop coffee.

 Kopi Luwak is harvested on the islands of Java, Sumatra, Bali, and Sulawesi.

 When there’s such low supply and high demand for something, the rise of unscrupulous business practices tends to follow.
 Unfortunately, the market is full of companies that make bold claims that aren’t frequently are unverifiable.
-Statistics say that over 70% of Kopi Luwak coffee is not authentic which underscores the importance of doing your research.
+Statistics say that over 70% of Kopi Luwak and civet coffee is not authentic which underscores the importance of doing your research.

 - True Kopi Luwak coffee should be harvested from wild civets in a free and open environment – not ones held in captivity.
 Raising civets in captivity and force feeding coffee cherries is deeply inhumane.
 Because the well-being of the civet is critical to the process, such treatment also results in a much lower quality product.

 - Kopi Luwak coffee should also be harvested manually as in hand-picked.
 The most authentic and best Kopi Luwak will come with certifications stating these beans were manually harvested from 100% wild civets.
 I wouldn’t recommend buying from a company that isn’t forthcoming with the certifications.